Luxchar/ReviewsGPT/README.md

-# CustomGPT - AI Emotion Detection & Chatbot System
+# ReviewsGPT - AI Emotion Detection & Chatbot System

 An advanced emotion detection and chatbot system that combines machine learning models with conversational AI to analyze emotions in text and provide intelligent responses.